Sovereign Country Domain Names.

 I was having a conversation with my solicitor a while back and we were talking about branding and how you should not brand your business as a country name.
-Moving forward to today I had a request to help sell a country name and basically you cannot register country names with the view of branding them without getting yourself in to hot water.
-Here is a scenario a British well known PLC company Iceland.co.uk branded themselves as Business selling Frozen Food.
+Moving forward to today I had a request to help sell a country name and basically, you cannot register country names with the view of branding them without getting yourself into hot water.
+Here is a scenario a British well-known PLC company Iceland.co.uk branded itself as a Business selling Frozen Food.

-However they have got themselves into a bit of a pickle as Iceland Government are attempting to sue them.
+However, they have got themselves into a bit of a pickle as Iceland Government is attempting to sue them.
 Please read the following link: https://www.compumark.com/blog/getting-right-happens-brand-name-country/

 The Icelandic government has confirmed it is considering launching a lawsuit against British supermarket Iceland over its name.
-It has taken 46 years for Iceland to contemplate filing a law suit against the tradmark ‘Iceland’ according to Iceland’s ministry of foreign affairs.
-This would mean that a “cancellation action” against the supermarket’s Europe-wide trademark registration for the name Iceland.
+It has taken 46 years for Iceland to contemplate filing a lawsuit against the trademark ‘Iceland’ according to Iceland’s ministry of foreign affairs.
+This would mean a “cancellation action” against the supermarket’s Europe-wide trademark registration for the name Iceland.

-Promote Iceland, a marketing agency linked to the Icelandic foreign ministry, said it has no intention of forcing Iceland Foods to give up its brand, but wants to make sure Iceland the brand does not stop other companies also calling themselves ‘Iceland’ across the UK & EU.
-(I can already see an argument as a tradmark can argue that if another company sets themselves up in th EU for instance selling Iceland Foods that they could have a stake claim towards that company) Is it me or can I see a future UDRP?
+Promote Iceland, a marketing agency linked to the Icelandic foreign ministry, said it has no intention of forcing Iceland Foods to give up its brand but wants to make sure Iceland the brand does not stop other companies also calling themselves ‘Iceland’ across the UK & EU.
+(I can already see an argument as a trademark can argue that if another company sets themselves up in the EU, for instance, selling Iceland Foods that they could have a staked claim towards that company) Is it me or can I see a future UDRP?
 Your comments are welcome…..
-Manging Director Jon Asbergsson of Promote Iceland’ Marketing Agency said “We are looking for a ‘live and let live’ outcome”.
+Managing Director Jon Asbergsson of Promote Iceland’ Marketing Agency said “We are looking for a ‘live and let live’ outcome”.

-The way I see this is the word ‘Iceland’ can be interepreted as ‘Ice Land’ which can be argued.
-Furthermore if the brand is helping the economy and is no way affiliated with Iceland the Country and it has been trading since 1970, why take 46 years to sue the tradmark owner?
-As long as the sovereign state secure the dot com for its country then the other domain extensions could be used for other purposes.
+The way I see this is the word ‘Iceland’ can be interpreted as ‘Ice Land’ which can be argued.
+Furthermore, if the brand is helping the economy and is in no way affiliated with Iceland the Country and it has been trading since 1970, why take 46 years to sue the trademark owner?
+As long as the sovereign state secures the dot com for its country then the other domain extensions could be used for other purposes.